 We generally do not provide perquisites or other personal benefits to our named executive officers.
-In 2019, we paid immaterial premiums for supplemental disability insurance coverage on behalf of our named executive officers and immaterial tax gross-ups in connection with our withholding less than the amount required to be withheld upon the vesting and settlement of certain RSUs held by our named executive officers in 2019.
 In the future, we may provide perquisites or other personal benefits in limited circumstances, such as where we believe it is appropriate to assist an individual named executive officer in the performance of his or her duties or to make our named executive officers more efficient and effective and for recruitment, motivation, or retention purposes.
 Our compensation committee will approve and periodically review all future practices with respect to perquisites or other personal benefits.